LLnCSoftware/mserve/README(AI).md

 | AW      | 0.696 | 0.870 | 0.940 | 50     | Original mserve implementation           |
 | SS      | 0.339 | 0.490 | 0.547 | 50     | Socket sharding (baseline)               |

+## todo-p4 [Add system specifications and hardware configurations used for benchmarking to ensure reproducibility.]

 ### Benchmark Methodology

 * Test scenario: Round-trip timing of an "echo" query (returns its single argument)
 * Environment: All tests use servant.q from examples with added echo function
 * Exception: NP version uses its own servant due to different function evaluation approach
 * Security note: NP's approach of sending functions for evaluation is not compatible with secure invocation

+## todo-p5 [Include statistical analysis of performance variations and explain any anomalies in the data.]

 ### Historical Performance Data